OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Disclaimer

 This calculator provides estimated TCS amounts based on standard rates for FY 2025-26.
 Actual TCS may vary based on specific exemptions, buyer category, and transaction structure.
-For complex transactions involving multiple TCS provisions, consult a qualified Chartered Accountant.
+TCS rates and thresholds are subject to amendment through Finance Acts and CBDT notifications.
+For complex transactions involving multiple TCS provisions, NRI status, or large LRS remittances, consult a qualified Chartered Accountant.

 Frequently Asked Questions